 The correct answer is: your favorite barbecue sauce!
 Seriously, any sauce will work.
 Go with something sweet, something spicy, something smoky, or your own homemade sauce.
 Chicken is a blank canvas and can take big and bold flavors!

 You can use a smoke tube.
-This is a specially designed perforated tube that you fill with pellets and let smolder inside the Traeger.
-This will add even more smoke flavor to your meats.
+This is a specially designed perforated tube that you fill with pellets and let smolder inside the Traeger grill.
+This will add even more smoke flavor to your all your meats.

 If you don’t have a smoking tube, try a smoker box or foil packet filled with smoking wood chunks.